 - Any heat that's generated inside your home must be removed by your cooling system, so avoid generating heat inside your home whenever possible.
-Cook on your outdoor grill as often as possible or use a crockpot and the microwave oven.
+Cook on your outdoor grill as often as possible or use a crockpot and the microwave.
 Use the 'air dry' setting on your dishwasher instead of heated dry.

 - Close off rooms that you don’t use often as well as the cooling ducts to those rooms.